IHMKnight4/AutomatePowerMode_POP_OS/README.md

 - sudo sh ./system_power_profile_mode_uninstall.sh ( enter sudo password )
 - Type y to continue or n  to exit
 - Click ok when done

+- Finally to check the service status , run in terminal
+- systemctl status acpimode.service

 - ## Thank you.
 Feel free to share.